mackmoe/Scripture_Study_Notes/Highlights/Genesis.md

 ## Comments

-Durring creation God made it so that it is, night then day... one day
+Durring creation God made it so that it is, night then day... one day.
+Today, most people believe that that a day is from morning evening when really, that is the opposite of how God originally made it to be.

 #### TAGS